Airlines face risk of worse disruptions from computer glitches

 This was the second technical problem in about one month to ground United's fleet.
 On June 2, software needed to dispatch the airline's flight plan briefly lost functionality.

-"They should have had much more built-in resiliency and redundancy in the system," Trend Micro Inc (4704.T) Chief Cyber security Officer Tom Kellermann said.
+"They should have had much more built-in resiliency and redundancy in the system," Trend Micro Inc Chief Cybersecurity Officer Tom Kellermann said.